xavenna/XVCA/docs/instructionset.md

 INC <r>
 DEC <r>

+Move address to XY

+some way to move a memory address to a register

 <v> represents a value, <a> represents an address, <r> represents a register

 * 00 - A